prob140/prob140.github.io/_staffers/nikki.md

 photo: nikki.png
 ---

 Hi!
-I'm a junior studying CS & Data Science.
-In my free time I like planning solo travels, going to concerts, and drinking excessive amounts of caffeine.
+I’m a senior studying CS & Data Science.
+In my free time I like playing poker, doing crosswords, going to concerts, and drinking excessive amounts of caffeine.
 Super excited to meet you this semester :)